Gordon Banks: World Cup glory, waiting for Liverpool and the greatest save

 'That save in 1970?
 It was all about the bounce'

 England headed to Mexico in 1970 to defend their title as one of the favourites.
 They led West Germany 2-0 in their quarter-final tie but eventually lost 3-2.
 The tournament was won by Brazil, who defeated England 1-0 in a memorable group game.
-During it, Banks seemed to defy physics by somehow managing to save a header from Pele, tipping it over the crossbar.
+During it, Banks seemed to defy physics by somehow managing to save a downward header from Pele, diving low to his right and tipping it over the crossbar.

 I'll be remembered for that one.